Engineering Scholars as Engaged Scholars

 - You should demonstrate a commitment to providing service to underserved communities through previous experiences.

-- You must be able to participate in the virtual fall seminar series, Tuesdays from 2–3 p.m., and register for the designated American Cultures course in the spring.
-Please note that most workshops in the fall seminar series will take place virtually on select Tuesdays from 2-3 p.m.
+- You must be able to participate in the fall seminar series, Tuesdays from 2–3 p.m., and register for the designated American Cultures course in the spring.